-Prohibitions and Remedies
+8. Prohibitions and Remedies

 The Responsible Minister may seek to impose sanctions on non-Canadian investors in the event of non-compliance with the ICA.

 Cases of non-compliance include the following: if the investor (i) fails to file a required notification or application for review; (ii) implements an investment that has not received the necessary approval or has been prohibited; (iii) does not divest as required; or (iv) does not comply with an undertaking.
 If there is an issue of compliance with an undertaking, the ICA provides that the Responsible Minister may accept a new or "replacement" undertaking.

 Available sanctions include compulsory divestiture; revocation or suspension of voting rights; and potentially significant financial penalties (not exceeding C\$10,000 for each day the non-Canadian is in breach of the ICA).
-Note, however, that sanctions for non-compliance have rarely been resorted to in practice.12

-12 There has only been one case to date of the Canadian government suing for alleged non-compliance with undertakings.
-The matter was settled.
+Note, however, that sanctions for non-compliance have rarely been resorted to in practice.
+In only one case to date has the Canadian government sued an investor for alleged non-compliance with ICA undertakings.
+The matter was eventually settled.

-Appendix A: World Trade Organization Member Countries
+Appendix: World Trade Organization Member Countries